renovatebot/renovate/docs/usage/configuration-options.md

 ### matchCategories

-Use this field to restrict rules to a particular language or group.
-The categories can be found on the [manager documentation](./modules/manager.md). e.g.
+Use `matchCategories` to restrict rules to a particular language or group.
+The categories can be found in the [manager documentation](./modules/manager.md).

 <!-- prettier-ignore -->
 !!! warning
-    Rules with `matchCategories` are only applied after extraction of a repository, therefore it can not be used to completely prevent analyzes of a repository.
+    Rules with `matchCategories` are only applied _after_ extraction of a repository, therefore it can not be used to completely prevent analyzes of a repository.
-    Still it can be used to prevent or change the renovation of dependencies.
+    Still it can be used to prevent or change the updating of dependencies.

 ```json
 {